YOUR ONLINE NUTRITIONIST HELPING YOU TO EAT WITH HAPPINESS

 Can I get enough protein on a vegan or vegetarian diet?

 Of course!
-Our culture does place a huge emphasis on meat to get “big and strong” but we can definitely meet our protein needs without animal products.
-However, it can be a challenging task, so prior to making the switch, one should seek the advice of a qualified nutrition professional, like a registered dietitian or registered nutritionist.
+Our culture does place a huge emphasis on meat to get “big and strong”.
+But we can definitely meet our protein needs without animal products.
+It can be a challenging task, so prior to making the switch, it’s recommended to start small.
+It’s also possible to seek the advice of a registered dietitian or registered nutritionist for help.

 Is a plant-based diet vegan?